-9.8.5.3 WKPS Functionality
+10.8.5.4 WKPS Functionality

-Due a fix implemented to solve the "Unexpected Message Transmission" issue present in ST72F521 devices, the WKPS functionality has been modified as follows in ROM and Flash ST72521 and ROM ST72521B devices:
+Due to a fix implemented to solve the "Unexpected Message Transmission" issue (see Section 10.8.5.3) the WKPS functionality has been modified as follows in Flash ST72F521 devices:

-Device Modification ST72F521 Rev R WKPS bit does not generate a wakeup pulse.
-It is used to synchronize the re- set of the LOCK bit ST72521 All revisions WKPS bit functions according to the datasheet description.
-ST72521B Rev Z WKPS bit does not generate a wakeup pulse.
-Resetting the LOCK bit works correctly, but for code compatibility with the flash device, the WKPS func- tionality has been removed.
+Device Modification Flash ST72F521 Rev R WKPS bit does not generate a wakeup pulse.
+It is used to synchronize the re- set of the LOCK bit (see "Software Work-around - Devices with Hardware Fix (ST72F521 rev "R"):" on page 148) ROM ST72521 All revisions WKPS bit functions according to the datasheet description.